Andrew-42/tree-sitter-hledger/README.md

 ## Currently unsupported

 - **tags** in comments
-  - so far I didn't find a way to make it work
+  - tag values need space to be properly detected
 - some special syntax that is supported mainly for backward compatibility or ledger interoperability